qooqu/TOP/js/notes/notes.md

-to host a react site on github, it has to be in its own repo go up to programming (above top) npx create-react-app project-name copy all the files over from top/js/react npm install ... to get any regular project dependencies npm install gh-pages --save-dev package.json ... add homepage property and deploy scripts per article linked above github ... make a new repo
+to host a react site on github, it has to be in its own repo go up to programming (above top) npx create-react-app project-name copy all the files over from top/js/react ... don't forget package.json npm install ... to get any regular project dependencies yarn start ... make sure it's working npm install gh-pages --save-dev package.json ... add homepage property and deploy scripts per article linked above github ... make a new repo